 3) DuraSeal: Antique Brown

-DuraSeal Antique Brown is a traditional stain, unlike Rubio Monocoat and Woca Oil, which are completely different products all together.
+DuraSeal Antique Brown is a traditional stain, unlike Rubio Monocoat hardwax oil and Woca Oil, which are completely different products all together.
 (You can read more about different types of hardwood finishes here.)
-We love the rich, dark (but not too dark) color, and it matched perfectly with this basketweave parquet pattern in a home in Brentwood.
+We love the rich, dark (but not too dark) color, and it matched perfectly with this basketweave parquet pattern in a home in Brentwood, TN.
 This tone leans more traditional, in our opinion, so it works well with classic styles.

 4) Rubio Monocoat: Bourbon

-Rubio Monocoat's bourbon color is the perfect light, neutral brown color.
+Rubio Monocoat's Bourbon color is the perfect light, neutral brown color.
 It dispels pink undertones in red oak, but it warms white oak and maple.
-It's a great color, and we even like to blend it with their other colors, like we did here with a custom mix of bourbon and walnut.
+It's a great color, and we even like to blend it with their other colors, like we did here with a custom mix of bourbon and walnut in this Belle Meade home.

 5) DuraSeal: Espresso

 While we try to forget all the matching Espresso furniture we used to decorate our first apartment, DuraSeal's Espresso stain remains a classic color choice for hardwood floors.
-Its rich, dark brown color complements many traditional homes, of which there are plenty here in Nashville.
+Its rich, dark brown color complements many traditional homes, of which there are plenty here in Nashville, Brentwood, Franklin, and beyond.

 6) Woca: Sand Grey

-Gray floors, or grey floors, if you're fancy (AKA European) have surged in popularity in the last decade.
+Gray floors, or grey floors, if you're fancy (AKA European), have surged in popularity in the last decade.
 As homeowners eschewed all of the beige warm tones of the early 2000s, they turned to gray for paint, decor, and even hardwood floors.
 While gray hardwood floors are definitely trending, if done well they can be just as classic a choice as brown floors.
 That's why we love Woca's Sand Grey.
-It's a warm gray that doesn't scream I'm Trendy!
-Instead, it creates a more subtle, cooler gray tone hardwood floor.
+It's a warm gray that doesn't scream I'm Trendy right now but you'll hate me in 10 years!
+Instead, it creates a more subtle, cooler gray toned hardwood floor.

 7) Rubio Monocoat: Black